New York City Subway: Fares

 Riders pay a single fare to enter the subway system and may transfer between trains at no extra cost until they exit via station turnstiles; the fare is a flat rate regardless of how far or how long the rider travels.
 Thus, riders must swipe their MetroCard or tap a contactless payment card or smartphone on an OMNY reader upon entering the subway system, but not a second time upon leaving.

 As of August 2023, nearly all fares are paid by MetroCard or OMNY.
-The base fare is $2.75 with the last fare increase occurring on March 22, 2015.
+As of August 2023, the base fare is $2.90.
 Fares can be paid with most credit or debit cards using the OMNY readers, with a reusable MetroCard, or with single-use tickets.
 The MTA offers 7-day and 30-day unlimited ride programs that can lower the effective per-ride fare significantly.
 Reduced fares are available for the elderly and people with disabilities.

 Fares were stored in a money room at 370 Jay Street in Downtown Brooklyn starting in 1951, when the building opened as a headquarters for the New York City Board of Transportation.
 The building is close to the lines of all three subway divisions (the IRT, BMT, and IND) and thus was a convenient location to collect fares, including tokens and cash, via money trains.
 Passageways from the subway stations, including a visible door in the Jay Street IND station, lead to a money sorting room in the basement of the building.
 The money trains were replaced by armored trucks in 2006.

 MetroCard

-In November 1993, a fare system called the MetroCard was introduced, which allows riders to use magnetic stripe cards that store the value equal to the amount paid to a subway station booth clerk or vending machine.
-The MetroCard was enhanced in 1997 to allow passengers to make free transfers between subways and buses within two hours; several MetroCard-only transfers between subway stations were added in 2001.
+In June 1993, a fare system called the MetroCard was introduced, which allows riders to use magnetic stripe cards that store the value equal to the amount paid to a subway station booth clerk or vending machine.
+The MetroCard was enhanced in 1997 to allow passengers to make free transfers between subways and buses within two hours and several MetroCard-only transfers between subway stations were added in 2001.
 With the addition of unlimited-ride MetroCards in 1998, the New York City Transit system was the last major transit system in the United States with the exception of BART in San Francisco to introduce passes for unlimited bus and rapid transit travel.

-Unlimited-ride MetroCards are available for 7-day and 30-day periods.
-One-day "Fun Pass" and 14-day cards were also introduced, but have since been discontinued.
+As of 2024, MetroCard is to be retired at an undetermined date.

 OMNY

 On October 23, 2017, it was announced that the MetroCard would be phased out and replaced by OMNY, a contactless fare payment system by San Diego-based Cubic Transportation Systems, with fare payment being made using Apple Pay, Google Pay, debit/credit cards with near-field communication technology, or radio-frequency identification cards.
-As of December 31, 2020, OMNY is available on all MTA buses and at all subway stations.
-Support of the MetroCard is intended to remain until 2024.
+OMNY was available on all MTA buses and at all subway stations by December 31, 2020, and the MTA plans to stop selling MetroCards on December 31, 2025.